carpentries/sandpaper-docs/learners/setup.md

 system where it says "Use this URL to work with the latest binary packages for Ubuntu 20.04 (Focal) **change**", and replace the packagemanager URL below.

+For the dependencies above, you can browse the [rstudio/r-system-requirements repository](https://github.com/rstudio/r-system-requirements) to find the correct formulation for your computer.

 ::::

 To install the R packages, you will need to **open RStudio** (or start R from